 But back to Kaffeenini.
-I actually like it better there than at Barnini because it's more spacious and because more natural light comes in through the large windows.
+I actually like it better there than Barnini; it's more spacious and more natural light comes in through the large windows.
 Service is just as friendly as at Barnini and I didn't have to wait long for my order to arrive.

 Verdict?
 Approved!
 I'll definitely drop by Kaffeenini again, for a drink, something sweet or a light lunch.

 Check the Facebook page for opening times and the menu.

 One of my closest friends, Sybille, lives in Antwerp, but we don't get to see each other that much as we both have busy schedules and, let's face it, to Belgians like us the one-hour drive or train ride between Leuven and Antwerp is considered looooooong.

 But when I do make it to Belgium's fashion city, Sybille always takes me to one of the coffee shops I haven't been to yet.
 She's been living in and around Antwerp her entire life and knows where to find all the coffee bars.
 This time she took me to Cafématic.